Today will inevitably bring me some drama.

 I need my mind to make a kinder choose --

 Mind and body working together.
 Noticing and choosing.

-And what's more present moment than the body?
+And what's more in the present moment than the body?

 This moment is neutral.